otsob/wmn4j/README.md

 Contributing to this project is supposed to be enjoyable, so behaving nicely and respectfully is appreciated.
 For a general guideline on code-of-conduct we follow the one outlined by [Contributor Covenant](https://www.contributor-covenant.org/version/1/4/code-of-conduct).

+For pull requests target the `development` branch.
+The `master` branch is reserved for releases.

 ## Built With